 Signing to an Agency

-A potential model needs to apply to reputable agencies via their application form on their website.
+A potential model needs to apply to a reputable model agency via their application form on their website.
 Fill in the necessary details and attach photos in the correct format.
 Some may need portfolio images whereas others require simple headshots.
 Apply to more than one agency to keep your options open but make sure they are legit and suitable for the type of modelling that you want to do.
 Through lots of research you will be able to gain an idea of what the agency is like.
 Never sign a contract out of desperation or part with a lot of money.

-Agencies hold walk in sessions also to see models face to face.
+Agencies hold walk in sessions also to see new models face to face.
 Specific times and dates are set to see potential talent.
 It will be a nerve-racking experience yet try to appear confident and friendly.
 You may be asked to show your model walk or to pose for a photograph so they can gain a better picture of how you come across.

 Throughout a models career attending castings are a regularity.
 This is the most common way of securing a job in the modelling industry.
 Make sure you make a great first impression by arriving on time, you may have to wait to be seen but turning up late may lose your time slot.
 Again, you might be asked to walk for the designers or have your pictures taken to assess your talent.
 Perform with confidence and try to control your nerves.
 The more castings that you attend will certainly improve how you come across on the day.